-I am currently in my third year of the PhD program in Linguistics at Stanford University.
-I am a sociolinguist primarily, with a strong interest in ethnic and world varieties of English.
-At Stanford, my current faculty research directors are Penny Eckert, Rob Podesva, and John Rickford.
+I am currently in my fifth year of the PhD program in Linguistics at Stanford University.
+A sociolinguist primarily, I have a strong interest in ethnic and world varieties of English.
+At Stanford, my current faculty research directors are Rob Podesva, Penny Eckert and Meghan Sumner.

-Thus far, my work has focused on ethnic and regional varieties of English in the United States, including African American English, Chicano English, Japanese American English, and regional California and North Carolina varieties.
+My work focuses on ethnic and regional varieties of English in the United States, including African American English, Chicano English, Japanese American English, and regional California and North Carolina varieties.
 At Stanford, I'm happy to be a contributing field worker and researcher in the Voices of California project, concentrating mainly on sociophonetic variation of several regional California dialects.
-My contribution to this work has been analyses of the status of the California vowel shift and change in the production of sibilants in Redding, California (with special focus on speakers from Redding's LGBT community).
-Currently, I'm working on my second qualifying paper, in which I propose a theory of vowel stylization through the utilization of extreme vocalic variation.
+My contribution to this work has been analyses of the California vowel shift and the production of sibilants across the state.

-I also continue to be a contributing researcher for the North Carolina Language and Life Project, where my work includes analysis of morphosyntactic features of African American English from a longitudinal corpuse of child language housed at the Frank Porter Graham Child Development Institute as well as sociophonetic analyses of vowels and consonants in African American and Chicano Englishes.
+In addition to my work at Stanford, I continue to be a contributing researcher for the North Carolina Language and Life Project, where my work includes analysis of morphosyntactic features of African American English from a longitudinal corpus of child language housed at the Frank Porter Graham Child Development Institute.
+Using this corpus, Charlie Farrington and I recently presented a paper about an emerging feature--invariant aspectual be like--at the 2015 LSA annual meeting.
+Our talk was picked up by the Boston Globe in a piece about invariant aspectual be in African American English.
+My additional work with the NCLLP involves sociophonetic analyses of vowels and consonants in African American and Chicano Englishes.

 Outside of English, I enjoy investigating the Lithuanian, Russian, and most recently, Kazakh languages.
-I have just finished up a syntactic analysis of movement/splitting phenomena in the Lithuanian noun phrase, and have recently completed extensive field work with a Kazakh speaker in which I investigated parallels between noun phrase structure and nominalized embedded clauses in Kazakh.
+My first qualifying paper provides a syntactic analysis of movement/splitting phenomena in the Lithuanian noun phrase.
+In Kazakh, I investigated parallels between noun phrase structure and nominalized embedded clauses.

 When I'm not working on linguistic matters, I'm most likely to be found spending time with my family.
-I have a husband and three amazing boys (aged 7, 5, and < 1), who are featured in the various photographs on my website.
-We love activity, which means bike riding, swimming, ice skating, exploring, and traveling whenever we have the chance.
+I have a husband and three amazing boys (aged 9, 6, and 2), who are featured in the various photographs on my website.
+We love activity, which means bike riding, camping, swimming, ice skating, exploring, and traveling whenever we have the chance.